Allopurinol (By injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how allopurinol works.
-Tell your doctor if you are taking any of the following:
+Tell your doctor if you are using any of the following:

 - Antibiotics (including ampicillin, amoxicillin)